fbpx

 Hospital Outreach Programme

-The Hospital Outreach Programme brings the hopeful, playful spirit of Barretstown to children and families in the hospital setting.
+The Hospital Outreach Programme (HOP) brings the positive, playful spirit of Barretstown to children and families in the hospital setting.
 By offering unique, creative and developmentally appropriate activities and interactions, we help to restore joy and laughter in a time often laden with fear, stress and uncertainty.

-We work collaboratively with hospital staff to create activity based programmes focused on improving the quality of life during treatment.
-The Hospital Outreach Programme continues to bring the joy and fun of camp’s summer programming to seriously ill children year-round.
+We work within the hospital environment to create activity-based programmes focused on improving the quality of life during treatment.
+The Hospital Outreach Programme continues to bring the happiness and fun of the camp’s summer programming to children living with a serious illness all year round.

-We typically HOP in CHI at Crumlin, CHI at Temple Street, Royal Belfast Hospital for Sick Children, Cork University Hospital and University College London Hospital.
-Due to restrictions, our HOP programme is now being delivered through monthly HOP activity packs that include camp goodies and activities to continue spreading some Barretstown fun in the hospital!
+We typically offer our Hospital Outreach Programme in CHI at Crumlin, CHI at Temple Street, Royal Belfast Hospital for Sick Children, Cork University Hospital, Mercy University Hospital, Cork, and University College London Hospital.

 As a volunteer with HOP, you will work with the Outreach Team to facilitate programmes in various hospital settings including playrooms, bedsides, wards, and clinics.
-Our Outreach Team will share information on the programme with you by email and meet you on the morning of the visit to go through the programme plan and provide any necessary training.
+Our Recruitment Team will share information on the programme with you by email, and then our Outreach Team will meet you on the morning of the visit to go through the programme plan and provide any necessary training.

-We run HOP regularly in CHI at Crumlin, CHI at Temple Street, the Royal Belfast Hospital for Sick Children and monthly programmes in Cork University Hospital and University College London Hospital.
+We run HOP regularly in CHI at Crumlin, CHI at Temple Street, the Royal Belfast Hospital for Sick Children and monthly programmes in Cork University Hospital, Mercy University Hospital, Cork, and University College London Hospital.

 Camp in Schools